Thomascountz/thomascountz/README.md

-I’m a Senior Software Engineer at @Zendesk in Copenhagen, Denmark, where I work with the Ruby Core team on all things Ruby!
+I’m a Senior Software Engineer at @Zendesk in Copenhagen where I work with the Ruby Core team on all things Ruby!

 I share my personal research and discoveries here on Github and on my [blog](https://thomascountz.com).
 I enjoy working with web technologies, machine learning, robotics, and team/work management.